Former flying boat slipway, Llanfaes, near Beaumaris

 At its peak c.200 people were employed at this site.
 They included Tecwyn Roberts, who became a key figure in the USA’s manned space flight programme.
 Others were employed in ancillary workshops in Beaumaris.
 Saunders-Roe converted over 300 flying boats during the Second World War.

 The aircraft modifications finished with the end of the war in August 1945.
 The site continued to be used until 1997 for the design and manufacture of a diverse range of items including Motor Torpedo Boats, military vehicles and the coachwork for buses.
+It was such a significant employer locally that new houses at Cae Bricks in the 1950s were designed with Saunders-Roe workers in mind.

 With thanks to Adrian Hughes, of the Home Front museum, Llandudno